Don Mattingly: New York Yankees (1982–1995)

 Mattingly made his major league debut on September 8, 1982, as a late-inning defensive replacement against the Baltimore Orioles.
 He recorded his first at bat on September 11 against the Milwaukee Brewers, popping out to third base in the seventh inning.
-He made his first career major league hit in the bottom of the 11th inning of a 3-2, 12-inning loss to the Boston Red Sox on October 1, a single to right field off Steve Crawford.
-He only had two hits in 12 at bats that season.
+He made his first career major league hit in the bottom of the 11th inning of a 3–2, 12-inning loss to the Boston Red Sox on October 1, a single to right field off Steve Crawford.
+He had only two hits in 12 at-bats that season.

 Mattingly spent his rookie season of 1983 as a part-time first baseman and outfielder.
-After four games in April, he was sent back to Columbus for two months before returning, and hit .283 in 279 at bats.
-He hit his first home run on June 24 against John Tudor in a 5-4 road loss to the Red Sox.
+After four games in April, he was sent back to Columbus for two months before returning, and hit .283 in 279 at-bats.
+He hit his first home run on June 24 against John Tudor in a 5–4 road loss to the Red Sox.

 Mattingly became the Yankees' full-time first baseman in 1984.
 With a batting average of .339, he was selected as a reserve for the 1984 All-Star Game.
 Heading into the final game of the season, Mattingly and teammate Dave Winfield were competing for the American League batting title, with Mattingly trailing Winfield by .002.
 On the final day of the season, Mattingly went 4-for-5, while Winfield batted 1-for-4.
 Mattingly won the batting title with a .343 average, while Winfield finished second with a .340 average.
 Mattingly also led the league with 207 hits.
 He hit a league-leading 44 doubles to go with 23 home runs.
-He was second in the league in slugging percentage (.537) and at bats per strikeout (18.3), fourth in total bases (324), fifth in RBIs (110), sixth in sacrifice flies (9), and tenth in on-base percentage (.381).
+He was second in the league in slugging percentage (.537) and at bats per strikeout (18.3), fourth in total bases (324), fifth in RBI (110), sixth in sacrifice flies (9), and tenth in on-base percentage (.381).